Dynamic Data Types using std::variant and Unions

 std::variant_size()

-The std::variant_size() type trait returns the number of types (or “alternatives”) a variant type contains.
+The std::variant_size() type trait returns the number of types (or "alternatives") a variant type supports.
 If our variant includes a std::monostate type, this is included in the count.

-To access this count, we pass the type as a template argument and then access the static value variable.
+To access this count, we pass the type as a template argument and then access the static value variable of the generated struct.

 Alternatively, we can access the value directly using std::variant_size_v.
 The following two expressions are equivalent: